James K. Polk: 11th President: The Dark Horse

 Who Was James Polk and What Did He Do?

 James Polk was born on November 2, 1795, in Mecklenburg County, North Carolina, and raised on the Tennessee frontier.
-Honesty and integrity were important to him, and he portrayed this by never missing a class in his entire college career at the University of North Carolina and only missed one day in his entire fourteen years in Congress.
+Honesty and integrity were essential to him, and he portrayed this by never missing a class in his entire college career at the University of North Carolina and only missed one day in his whole fourteen years in Congress.

 When his term in the Tennessee Legislature was over, he served in the House of Representatives for two terms as Speaker of the House.
 He became a chief lieutenant of Jackson's in the Bank War.
 He then went on to serve as Governor of Tennessee.